MacKeeper Review: Quick Expert Summary

 My experience with Mackeeper’s email support wasn’t as good — in fact, it was much less impressive than the live chat.
 I received no response to my initial email, which was a letdown.
 I sent another email after waiting for 4 days, and while they replied 5 hours later, there was no explanation or apology for the delay.

-Getting a refund was easy enough.
+Getting a refund was easy, though.
 I initially requested a refund via the “Refund Request Form” on the MacKeeper website.
 However, once I submitted the form, it simply said “Message Sent” — I received no email confirmation of my request, so there was no way of proving, if needed, that I had submitted the request within the 14 days.
 I therefore used the chat function to query this.

 The chat support replied immediately and said that I would receive an email confirmation to the submitted request once an agent has had time to process it.
 Fine in theory, but not much use if that response were never to come.